What is Guarana?

 - metabolic syndrome.

-In addition to the benefits attributable to the content of the alkaloids described above, guarana's antioxidant properties play a central role too on our wellness.
-The guarana seeds contain about 7-9% of polyphenols, especially condensed tannins such as catechins and epi-catechins.
+In addition to the benefits attributable to the content of the alkaloids described above, the antioxidant properties are very important .
+Per the seeds of this plant, in fact, the polyphenol content is about 7-9%.
+There are mainly condensed tannins such as catechins and epicatechins.

-- The word "guarana" has a specific meaning in some indigenous Amazonian peoples' dialects.
-The term is translated with the Anglo-Saxon "vine" since guarana plants, in the wild, grow very high (up to 10 meters) by climbing the branches of other trees.
-Furthermore, guarana fruits are grouped in cluster-like structures and, before opening at the time of harvest, they change hues from dark green to yellow-brown or intense yellow-orange.
+- The word "guarana" has a specific meaning in some dialects of the indigenous Amazonian peoples.
+The term is translated with the Anglo-Saxon "vine" or vine .
+This is due to the fact that guarana plants, in the wild, grow very high (up to 10 meters) by climbing the branches of other trees.
+Furthermore, guarana fruits are grouped in cluster-like structures and before opening at the time of harvest, they change hues from dark green to yellow-brown or intense yellow-orange.

-- A second curiosity concerns a fundamental characteristic of its identification.
-When ripe, guarana fruits open up and their white interior becomes visible.
-The black seed emerges from the innermost part which creates a strong visual contrast giving the impression that a human eye is looking at you from the trees!
+- A second curiosity concerns a fundamental characteristic for its identification.
+This consists in the fact that, when ripe, the guarana fruits open and their white interior becomes visible.
+From the innermost part the black seed emerges which creates a strong visual contrast giving the impression that you are looking at a human eye.

-Guarana, together with the other plants used to obtain nervine foods, is an excellent support for both energizing and antioxidant properties.
-Consuming regularly, without exceeding, drinks or extracts of these plants can be considered a winning strategy to better deal with problems such as mental fatigue caused by stress.
+Guarana, together with the other plants used to obtain nerve foods, is an excellent support for both energizing and antioxidant properties .
+Consuming regularly, without exceeding, these drinks or the extracts of these plants can be considered a winning strategy to better deal with problems such as mental fatigue caused by stress.

 Furthermore, being aware of the great qualities that plants possess is a way to get closer to nature and appreciate the immense treasure it represents.
-Focusing more deeply on the relationship that nutrition has with nature and the advantages that can be drawn from this knowledge is certainly a milestone in the education of future generations to respect nature and themselves.
+Putting the attention in a deeper way on the relationship that nutrition has with nature and the advantages that can be drawn from this knowledge is certainly a milestone in the education of future generations to respect nature and themselves.

 - Review: Guarana: Revisiting a highly caffeinated plant from the Amazon;